PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## DataStore

 The university has a network drive “DataStore”.
 This is the ideal place for PPLS staff and research students to archive a “golden copy” of their primary research data and code.

-At time of writing, staff members get a folder of their own with a default allocation of 500Gb and should contact the IT team if this is insufficient for their needs (plans are in motion to substantially increase this default allowance).
+At time of writing, staff members get a folder of their own with a default allocation of 500Gb and should contact the IT team if this is insufficient for their needs.
+Plans are in discussion to substantially increase this default allowance.

-PPLS also creates & manages group spaces, so If you run a lab, you can request a group space be created for you and this allows you to pool allocations of group members and is an equally good place to keep research data.
+PPLS also creates & manages group spaces.
+So, f you run a lab, you can request a group space be created for you and this allows you to pool allocations of group members.
+Your lab's group space is an equally good place to keep research data.

-**How to get started?**
+**How to get started?**s

 If your computer is managed by the university and runs Windows, DataStore should already appear as the “M:\\” drive.